Block, Blockchain and Distributed Ledger TechnologyiFour Team - 20 Feb 2019

 - The hash of the previous block – Every block N contains the Hash value of Block N-1.

-- Mining competition – This contains the timestamp, nonce and the difficulty.
+- Mining competition – This contains the timestamp, nonce, and difficulty.
 Mining concepts are discussed in more detain consensus algorithms.

 - Merkel tree root – This data structure summarizes the transactions in the given block.